-served as SVP, strategy, commercial & business Key strengths and experience • 40 years' global experience in E&P, including 20 years at senior development at Hess, a role he took up in July 2013, having joined the company in 2000 as SVP, north sea/international.
+40 years' global experience in E&P, including 20 years at senior executive level served as SVP, strategy, commercial & business development at Hess, a role he took up in July 2013, having joined the company in 2000 as SVP, north sea/international.
 Between 2005 and 2013 he held the position of SVP, global new business development.